biolab/orange2/docs/reference/rst/Orange.data.table.rst

         Merging succeeds since the values of `a1` and `m1` are the same for all matching instances from both tables.

-    .. method:: append(inst)
+    .. method:: append(instance)

         Append the given instance to the end of the table.

-        :param inst: instance to be appended
+        :param instance: instance to be appended
-        :type inst: :obj:`Orange.data.Instance` or a list
+        :type instance: :obj:`Orange.data.Instance` or a list

         .. literalinclude:: code/datatable1.py
             :lines: 21-24